What COP26 means and why the UN climate summit matters

 Where and when is COP26 being held?

-The COP26 location is the Scottish Event Campus (SEC) in Glasgow, Scotland, between 9-20 November 2020.
-The UK, as the host country, will hold the COP presidency.
+The COP26 location is the Scottish Event Campus (SEC) in Glasgow, Scotland.
+The conference has been rearranged to take place between 1-12 November 2021 following the coronavirus pandemic.

 The Glasgow COP climate talks will be the 26th of these conferences.